-Satsuma Designs Organic Wash Cloths and Wipes 5 Pack: Unlike towels, I do prefer wash cloths that are solely for the baby because they are thinner allowing you to get into those little crevices, and you can let your baby gnaw on them knowing that your husband hasn’t used them to wash his ass at any point.
+Satsuma Designs Organic Wash Cloths and Wipes 5 Pack: Unlike towels, I do prefer wash cloths that are solely for the baby because they are thinner and allowed me to get into those little crevices, plus I can let my baby gnaw on them knowing that my husband hasn’t used them to wash his ass at any point.
 I like the organic ones, but if that isn’t a big worry you can get the

 regular ones that tend to be less expensive.